Logan-47/Cicada/README.md

 # Cicada

 A Web Cawler built using Python, Selenium and  BeautifulSoup4 Which crawl and scrapes Data from ```StackOverflow```,```Quora``` and ```Google```.

-It Provides user with a CSV file which contains link of the sites through which the crawler has gone through, and also have a feature to take full page screenshots of the visites pages.
+It Provides user with a CSV file which contains link of the sites through which the crawler has gone through, and also have a feature to take full page screenshots of the visited pages.

 It Can also give outputs in a nicely format WebPage if user wants, so that user can easily navigate through results.